ktmeaton/obsidian-public/academic/Eaton_et_al._2021_Plague_in_Denmark_1000-1800.md

 We observed a gap in the continuity of plague at Ribe, as no _Y. pestis_ was detected there between 1408 and 1484.
 This was surprising, as 86% of individuals (43/50) from this site were archaeologically dated to between 1400 and 1536.
 Instead, the distribution of _Y. pestis_ appeared to shift during this period from the eastern coast of Jutland to the western coast.
 We recovered 3 distinct, and possibly contemporaneous, isolates of _Y. pestis_ from 3 sites near Horsens dated to 1429 (1392-1467), 1433 (1403-1464) and 1457 (1427-1487).
 These genomes were most closely related to individuals sampled in Germany, Lithuania, Poland, and England (@fig:1.PRE_timetree).
 This geographic association parallels the historical record, in which outbreaks in Denmark coincided with those in the Baltic region [@slavin2021OutWestFormation].
 However, recent studies have demonstrated that the directionality and spread of zoonotic diseases cannot be robustly inferred from genomic data alone [@kalkauskas2021SamplingBiasModel; @eaton2021PlaguedCrypticClock].
 Instead, our results establish an epidemiological link between _Y. pestis_ and historical case records in Denmark, which could be jointly modeled with greater resolving power [@featherstone2021InfectiousDiseasePhylodynamics] in future work.

-> The missing citation is our other manuscript (in prep) on global plague phylogenetics.

 In the 16<sup>th</sup> century, we once again observed _Y. pestis_ at Ribe.
 We dated two _Y. pestis_ isolates from this region to 1513 (1484-1546) and 1525 (1494-1560).
 Furthermore, we also found evidence of _Y. pestis_ in the northern site of Faldborg dated to 1594 (1550-1649).
 As an estimate of plague's disappearance (1649), this is congruent with the historical record which documents the last recorded outbreak of plague in Jutland to last from 1654-1657 [@benedictow2016BlackDeathLater].
 We found no evidence of _Y. pestis_ in Denmark after this point, specifically between 1649 and 1800 CE.
 However, no individuals definitively post-date 1649 CE, although this period could include a maximum of 70 individuals (@fig:1.PRE_timeline A).
 We would therefore expect to detect _Y. pestis_ in 0 to 2 individuals (3.3%) from this time frame if it were present.
 Our results do not differ from this expectation, and are therefore not informative with regards to the disappearance of _Y. pestis_ in Denmark.
 To address this question, additional samples would be required from the 17<sup>th</sup> and 18<sup>th</sup> centuries.

 ## Conclusion